Deepayan137/blog/_posts/2021-03-28-A primer on Unsupervised Domain Adaptation.md

 *Fig. 5.
 Network architecture proposed by [Saito et al., 2018](https://arxiv.org/pdf/1804.10427.pdf).
 The above architecture consists of a feature generator (G) and a classifier (C) which can classify a data point into K+1 (K known classes and an unknown class).
 The proposed method makes use of a Gradient Reversal Layer similar to the one proposed by [Ganin et al., 2016](https://arxiv.org/pdf/1409.7495.pdf).
 (Image source [Saito et al., 2018)](https://arxiv.org/pdf/1804.10427.pdf)*

 The main objective as mentioned earlier is to correctly classify the "known" target samples and differentiate the "unknown" target from class samples from the "known".
 To achieve this, one needs to create a decision boundary that can correctly separate the "unknown from the known samples.
-However, since there is no label information for the target samples, the authors propose to come up with a pseudo decision boundary by training the classifier to classify all the target samples as belonging to the "unknown" class.
-The role of the feature generator would then be to fool the classifier into believing that the target samples comes from the source domain.*
+However, since there is no label information for the target samples, the authors propose to come up with a pseudo decision boundary by training the classifier to classify all the target samples as belonging to the "unknown" class. **The role of the feature generator would then be to fool the classifier into believing that the target samples comes from the source domain.**

 However, there is a small catch in this.
-In the traditional sense, if we were to train a classifier to classify the target sample as unknown, then it would be as good as saying that we want the output probability of the target sample to be .
+In the traditional sense, if we were to train a classifier to classify the target sample as unknown, then it would be as good as saying that we want the output probability of the target sample to be $p(x_t) = 1$.
 In such a case, for the generator to deceive the classifier, it should align the target samples completely with the source samples.
 The generator will try to decrease the probability for the unknown class which will ultimately lead to negative transfer.

-To combat the above situation, the authors propose that the classifier should output a probability  instead of 1, where .
+To combat the above situation, the authors propose that the classifier should output a probability $t$ instead of 1, where $0 < t < 1 $.
 The generator can choose to either increase or decrease the value of the output probability of an unknown sample and thereby maximize the classifier error.
 Now, this has two implications.
 If the generator chooses to decrease output probability lower than , then it essentially means that the target sample is aligned with the source class.
 Similarly, if output probability is increase to a value greater than , then it means that the sample must be rejected.

 Equation 5 refers to the cross-entropy loss used to train the model to identify the source data into one of the known classes.